 You could easily spend a whole weekend at Lassen alone, but if you’re short on time, keep moving northeast.
 On the way, 15 miles from Lassen, stop off at Subway Cave.
 Walk 1/3 mile through the underground lava tube, which maintains its 46-degree temperature even during the heat of summer.
 (Insider tip: Pack a small flashlight—the middle of the cave is pitch black, especially if no one else is there.)

 Continue north for 30 minutes to reach McArthur-Burney Falls Memorial State Park, home to the stunning 129-foot waterfall that President Teddy Roosevelt called “the eighth wonder of the world” upon his first viewing.
 The majestic falls are less than 100 feet from the parking lot, but you can discover different vantage points on the 1.2-mile walk around the park—also worth doing to see the surprisingly beautiful wall of moss-covered stones.
+Because this is a popular destination, try to visit on weekdays or during off-peak seasons—and always stay on the designated trail.
+Also: There are more than 50 waterfalls to explore in the area.

-The waterfalls don’t stop there.
-See the three separate tiers at McCloud Falls, part of the Shasta-Trinity National Forest.
+Next on the waterfall list: See the three separate tiers at McCloud Falls, part of the Shasta-Trinity National Forest.
 Each of the waterfalls is uniquely beautiful—although the middle cascade is the most photographed—and can be seen on a 3.8-mile round-trip hike.
 On a steamy day, cool off in one of the refreshing swimming holes of the lower and middle falls.

 If time allows, make the journey to see the majestic Mt.
 Shasta, considered an active volcano (it last erupted in 1786).
 The 14,179-foot peak towers over the laid-back town of Mt.
 Shasta.
 Don’t let the hippie vibes fool you— this community is surrounded by thrills and adventure options, including mountain biking, hiking, skiing, mountaineering, and more.
 It’s an hour drive straight down I-5 South to return to Redding.